This is Part II of getting real in your life. Finding that core truth. Check out Part I: What is Real?, asked the

-You can do one of the 10 exercises now.
+Start by doing 1 of the 10 exercises now.
 You’ll find all 10 in Life Threads: 10 Exercises – a guide that will change your Life.
 Available for sale and immediate download from HandTales.com.
 Gotta scroll down a bit on Resources Page…but you’ll find it.

-This Life Threads tracking exercise asks you to look at our life in different phases.
+This Life Threads tracking exercise asks you to look at your life in different phases.
 This is about looking back and looking now and looking forward as you create the threads of your life experience.
 Find the patterns that will help you adjust and weave the Life you are meant to live.

 It was not easy for me to do.
 My “script” has been that I was clueless for most of my early years – no Mozart or Susan B. Anthony here.
 I suspect they had figured things out much earlier in life.
 I decided I needed to bust the myth that “I was clueless” and really look at the recurring positive themes in my life.
 And, I’ll say it again, it was not easy.
 I was tempted to go negative often.

 I was determined to hold onto what gave me passion.
 What I loved.
 What I was positive in my life.
 What I was attracted to.
 And were there any themes there?
 Yes.
 Powerful indeed.
 So here’s how you can do this.